-5. Install the coolant reservoir cap.
+- 7. Install the coolant reservoir cap protector. - 8.
+Install the cowling.

 Changing the coolant

 The coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.
 Have a Yamaha dealer change the coolant.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
 [EWA10382]